Klosmi/html-basics/JS-basic.md

 *multiple query strings*
 `https://api.tvmaze.com/schedule?country=US&date=2014-12-01`

-- With Axios we can set a so coalled *config object*:
+- With Axios we can set a so called *config object*:
   `{ params: { q: searchTerm } }

 - `{ params : { own object with key-value pairs}, headers: { wn object with key-value pairs} }` is set it to its own object → `{ q: searchTerm }`.
 We can add several things, like headers, etc.